toitware/artemis/README.md

 make add-default-brokers
 ```

-CLI commands can change settings of the device.
-Things like max-offline or the set
-of installed applications.

 To put Artemis on a device, you first put together the firmware you want to
 run on the device.
 Let's put it in `firmware.envelope` using: